chensong5225/infsci2415_assignment2/report.md

 * yellow: c-n,
 * light blue: l-n.

-Since we colored nodes with red for c, blue for l and green for n in the first visualization, it will be easy to understand that the colors of edges in this visualization are just the mix of nodes' colors.
+Since we colored nodes with red for c, blue for l and green for n in the first visualization, it will be easy to understand that the colors of grids/edges in this visualization are just the mix of nodes' colors.
 For users who still feel not familiar with the colors, we also have annotation for the color usage at the right side of the diagram.

-Another function of this visualization is that we add a scroll list to sort all the nodes through different ways: by their names (alphabetical order), by degrees of nodes and by clusters.
+Another function of this visualization is that we add a scroll list to sort all the nodes through different ways: by their names (alphabetical order), by degrees of nodes and by classes of nodes.

+After sorting by classes, it is easy to see that most edges are c-c or l-l.
+We also have some n-n, n-c and n-l, but only a few c-l connections.
+This suggests again that people have a preference to buy similar political books.

 **Screenshots:**